 R78C with Matrix-M has not been used in humans before.
+However, as a standard part of vaccine development, we have tested R78C with Matrix-M safely on mice.

-However, we do not expect the side effects of this vaccine to be very different from similar vaccines.
+We do not expect the side effects of this vaccine to be very different from similar vaccines.
 This includes RH5.1 with Matrix-M. The most common side effects experienced by volunteers who have received RH5.1 with Matrix-M are described below.